A friendly playbook for good change

 A Bit About Caitie Whelan (Whale-IN)

-Caitie (she/her) trains good folks and organizations on how public policy is made so they can help make better policy on the local, state, and federal level.
+Caitie (she/her) is a civic strategist who trains good folks and organizations on how public policy is made so they can help make better policy.
 She was a staffer in Congress for six years, starting in the Senate and ending as Senior Foreign Policy Advisor for a senior member of the House Appropriations Committee.
 She served as Communications Director for the Maine Democratic Party and did communications and operations for one of President Biden's global climate initiatives.
 Caitie co-founded a school in India with a community of lower caste musicians and ran her own creative writing and teaching venture.
-She graduated from Brown University and is a member of the Brown University Women’s Leadership Council, where she co-chairs their Diversity, Equity & Inclusion Advisory Group.
+She graduated from Brown University where she is a member of the Brown Alumni Association Board of Governors.
 She is a Truman Scholar for Public Service and Founding Chair of the American Foundation for Suicide Prevention, Maine Chapter's Public Policy Team.
 Contact her here.